TuulaP/weebot/README.md

 ### TODO

 * add emojis to toot for weather flare
-* datetime utc warning deprecation removal
+* datetime utc warning deprecation removal on 3.12
-* nicer formatting for datestamp
-* Show data for bit more places for efficiency 4x4?
+* Bug: in some cases multiplace use skips a place(?) (give 3, get 2)

 ### Done

 * Redone with  https://github.com/pnuu/fmiopendata
 * added rain & snow info
+* nicer formatting for datestamp -> (at least is local time accurate)
+* * Show data for bit more places for efficiency 4x4? -> can give names via , -list.

 * 🐈‍⬛